MA Virtual and Extended Realities

-We are looking for highly motivated, creative students passionate about immersive storytelling and emerging technology.
-Applicants will have an honours undergraduate degree in a relevant subject or professional experience, (such as significant filmmaking or multimedia production), and a commitment to research and reflecting on creative practice.
+Usually applicants will have an undergraduate degree in a relevant subject or professional experience (such as significant filmmaking or multimedia production), and a commitment to research and reflecting on creative practice.
+We are looking for highly motivated, creative students who are passionate about immersive storytelling and emerging technology.

-Due to the evolving nature of this field, we anticipate attracting students from different disciplines and backgrounds, technical and creative.
-We aim to recruit students with experience in filmmaking, theatre, sound design, game design, experience design, animation, graphic design, software development, studio/media arts, scriptwriting, writing, and journalism.
+Due to the evolving nature of this field, we welcome students from different disciplines and backgrounds, technical and creative.
+We recruit students with experience in filmmaking, theatre, sound design, game design, experience design, animation, graphic design, software development, studio/media arts, scriptwriting, writing, and journalism.

-If you are short-listed, we will invite you to interview (telephone interviews will be conducted for international applicants).
+All applicants are carefully reviewed and shortlisted applicants will be invited to attend an interview.
 You will need to provide a show reel or concise portfolio of previous work for review.
 This may include audio, film, animation, gameplay, design, photography and writing.
 Your portfolio must demonstrate your story development flair and experience.
 Skype or telephone interview will be arranged for international applicants.